-Arthritis of the Spine Types
+Arthritis of the spine types

-Rheumatoid arthritis is a less commonly occurring type of spinal arthritis, but it is no less disruptive.
+Rheumatoid arthritis is a less commonly occurring type of spinal arthritis, but it is still very disruptive.
 This type of arthritis is a chronic and progressive autoimmune disease characterized by inflamed joints that can become deformed and even limit mobility.
 It is most often seen in the fingers, wrists, ankles and feet, but it can also occur in the facet joints of the spine.
 In these cases, rheumatoid arthritis causes pain and swelling at the site of the joint, as well as other symptoms it shares with osteoarthritis.